 You're going to notice a trend in this category: All of the recommendations are from Rep Fitness.
 I think they're making the best benches out there, including my #1 recommended bench (FB-5000).
 Plus they're great for a budget home gym.

-The amazing thing about this bench is that it only costs $149.
-Compared to the Rogue Flat Utility Bench ($179.50) and the Monster Utility bench ($265) it represents CRAZY value.
-For the record, I think it's a better bench than either of those.
+The great thing about this bench is that it only costs $209.99, including shipping.
+Compared to the Rogue Flat Utility Bench ($210) and the Monster Utility bench ($295), neither of which include shipping, it represents outstanding value.
+For the record, I think it’s a better bench than either of those.
+You can also purchase this bench in five colors, including metallic black, matte black, clear coat, red, and blue.
+I’ve owned this bench now for several years and it’s my go-to at all times.

 Dumbbells